 A modular, stacked vertical garden is perfect for growing herbs or vegies rather than houseplants.
 Vertical edible gardens are ideal for small spaces, and it’s considered a “greener” way of gardening with its smaller footprint.
 You can repurpose pallets or if you’re handy, whack together a quick DIY wooden stack.

-Think about planting fruit vines like kiwi or passionfruit, vertical growing veg like peas and tomatoes, and edible flowers like vining nasturtium.
+Think about planting fruit vines like kiwi or passionfruit and vertical growing veg like peas and tomatoes.
+Then add in some edible flowers like vining nasturtium.
 You might also like to check out our ultimate guide on how to start your own veggie garden for pointers.

 Historically, vines have been used to decorate garden arches and pergolas.
 Classic favourites include climbing roses, wisteria, clematis and honeysuckle.
 Some annual and perennial vines prefer sun and some prefer shade, so placement of your vertical structures is important.